Utzel-Butzel/epdoptimize/README.md

 A JavaScript library for reducing image colors and dithering them to fit (color) eInk displays with optimal visual quality.

+We are using it for our eInk picture frames at [paperlesspaper](https://paperlesspaper.de/en).

 [Interactive demo](https://utzel-butzel.github.io/epdoptimize/)

 ## Supported Displays